 Movie theaters feature all digital projection and sound so that could provide an amusing high-tech distraction if the slots aren’t hitting.

 The 201 rooms are located in a three-story motel-style building adjacent to the main casino.
 They are stylish but motel-style basic with a bed or two, a table and chairs, and a cozy bathroom.
 Additional features include flat screen TVs with cable and pay-per-view movies, dual line phones, WiFi (for a fee), hair dryers, and irons and boards.

 Service, as you would expect if you’ve been to any of the locals joints, is very friendly – much more friendly than you’ll find on the sometimes snobbish Strip or even Downtown.

 Prices are on the inexpensive side.
-You’ll probably be able to get a room here during the week for about $50 and a touch over $100 on weekends depending on the season.
+You’ll probably be able to get a room here during the week for about $70 and in the $125-$150 range on weekends depending on the season.
 After years of holding out, they added a resort fee in 2018 – it’s only $14.68 including tax per night, almost a bargain compared to the $45 plus tax per night fees at major hotels on The Strip, but still.
 The hotel’s proximity to the Las Vegas Motor Speedway probably means that race weekends will be sold out quickly and/or very expensive.

 This is not the type of hotel that most Vegas visitors will think about for their trips.
 It’s too far from most of what you want to do and doesn’t contain the kind of must-see attractions that draw people to town.
 But for inexpensive rooms and a unique entertainment venue I still give this one my nod of approval.
 If everything on The Strip is too expensive, consider this as an alternative.